mobify/workshop--adaptivejs-components/README.md

 ## Done!
 Onward!

-Now, follow this link to the directions in the set up branch [README](https://github.com/mobify/workshop--adaptivejs-components/blob/step-1/README.md).
+Now, follow this link to the directions in the next branch's [README](https://github.com/mobify/workshop--adaptivejs-components/blob/intro-b\/intro-to-stencil/README.md).